Ignav Flights

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the description adds no additional parameter meaning beyond what the schema already provides.
-Baseline of 3 is appropriate.
+Schema coverage is 100%, so baseline is 3.
+Description adds no additional parameter-specific meaning beyond what the schema provides, as it focuses on overall purpose and output.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.